JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 ![](https://pbs.twimg.com/media/Cf_uVcCWQAAWZuF.jpg)

+Phase 1 and 2 comprised a total of 375 council homes, of which only 136 have been replaced.

 ## Phase 3
+Phase 3 involves the demolition of 144 council homes (of which 31 leaseholders) and a number of existing Elmington blocks which have been refurbished (blocks F,H,J & K).
 In July 2012, the Council's Cabinet [resolved](http://moderngov.southwark.gov.uk/documents/s30291/Report%20Disposal%20of%20the%20Councils%20freehold%20interest%20in%20Elmington%20estate%20sites%20C%20D%20E%20and%20G%20Camberw.pdf) to sell remaining sites C,D,E and G to developer Bellway Homes on the basis that replacement 1&2 bed 'social' housing would be affordable rent, capped at 65% market rent.
 These will be managed by [Family Mosaic](http://www.familymosaic.co.uk/home/index.html) - a housing assocation that features in our [list](http://35percent.org/img/section106_tenure_breaches.pdf) of those who have delivered affordable rent instead of social rent approved in the planning consent.

 ![](http://crappistmartin.github.io/images/elmingtondisposal.png)

 In Oct 2012 the Council's Cabinet [resolved](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=4247&Ver=4) to issue a Compulsory Purchase Order on remaining leaseholders and tenants on phase 3 (Sites C, D, E and G).

-On 31st March 2014, the Council approved planning applications for 14/AP/3277
+On 31st March 2014, the Council approved planning applications for 14/AP/3277, which enabled the provision of 130 new private homes, 36 intermediate and 38 social rented.

 In 2015 the Council served the Compulsory Purchase Order on Site E and submitted its [Statement of Reasons](/img/ElmingtonSiteE_SOR.pdf) to the Secrectary of State.